weaveworks/profiles/docs/proposal-01-multi-profile-repo.md

 foo/v0.1.1
 foo/v0.1.0
 ```
-Its clear that it has two profiles `foo` and `bar`, and that they have there respective tags.
+It's clear that it has two profiles `foo` and `bar`, and that they have their respective tags.
 If we added support for sub-directories we introduce more complexity, for example:

 ```bash
 $ ls weaveworks-profiles